boring-km/boring-km/README.md

 ## Hi, I'm Kangmin 👋

-- I'm a Korean developer mainly interested in Developing Android and iOS Apps.
+- I'm a Korean developer mainly interested in Developing Android and iOS Apps with Flutter.

 ## My Published App